people and cultures – inspiring journeys

 past years throughout Indonesia.

 We would call into Lamalera a few days before cruising on to Larantuka for Good Friday.
 On my last cruise, I remember the school teacher Pak Ben saying that some of the villagers were excited to be coming to Larantuka for Good Friday that year, and we looked forward to seeing them there.
-Their plan was to hook up an outboard engine on one of their boats- something they never do when going out for a whale hunt.
-But a trip to Larantuka is quite a distance.
+Their plan was to hook up an outboard engine on one of their boats- something they would never do on a traditional whale hunt- but a trip to Larantuka is quite a distance.
 By late evening on Good Friday, settling back on board the Perintis, we had not noticed any of our Lamalera friends amongst the crowds in town.
 Next early morning, while lifting anchor to sail out, we saw the Lamalera boat coming into the harbor.
 Their engine had broken down and they rowed all through the night- sitting upright on planks, singing Ave Maria.

-One of these days I may get around to scanning some more old photos of these wonderful past trips, but below are a few I thought to share- including a black and white photo of a village welcome on the island of Timor:
+One of these days I may get around to scanning some more old photos of these wonderful past trips, but below are a few including this black and white photo of a village welcome on the island of Timor:

 Feeling fortunate for the wonderful times with the Perintis…